Model-agnostic assessment of dark energy after DESI DR1 BAO: Observational data

 \subsection{CMB distance priors}

 The late-time cosmological data analysis can be done with three CMB parameters instead of the full CMB likelihood \citep{Hu:1995en,Chen:2018dbv,Zhai:2019nad,Zhai:2018vmm,Dinda:2024kjf}:

 where $z_*$ is the photon decoupling redshift, $R$ is the CMB shift parameter, $l_A$ is the acoustic length scale at $z_*$, $\Omega_{\rm b0}$ is the present value of the baryonic density parameter, and $r_s$ is the sound horizon.
 Because $D_M(z_*)$ appears in both $R$ and $l_A$, we can not individually use these two parameters in a model-independent data analysis.
 For this purpose, the ratio $\tilde{R}$ of these two parameters is used.
-Then the mean and standard deviation of the two CMB parameters, from Planck 2018 results for TT, TE, EE+lowE+lensing (considering standard early-time physics) are \citep{Planck:2018vyg}
+Then the mean and standard deviation of the two CMB parameters, from Planck 2018 results for TT, TE, EE+lowE+lensing (considering the standard model, i.e. the base $\Lambda$CDM model) are \citep{Planck:2018vyg}

+In order to find the above values, we use the Planck 2018 data archive for the base $\Lambda$CDM model, in the chain {\sf base$_{-}$plikHM$_{-}$TTTEEE$_{-}$lowl$_{-}$lowE$_{-}$lensing.}

 In standard early-time physics approximations, the sound horizon at photon decoupling $r_s(z_*)$ becomes a function of only $\omega_{\rm m0}$ and $\omega_{\rm b0}$.
 For details, see Appendix~\ref{sec-CMB_dist_priors}.
 In this case, $\tilde{R}$ is also a function of only $\omega_{\rm m0}$ and $\omega_{\rm b0}$.
-Using this assumption and solving \eqref{eq:R_by_lA} and~\eqref{eq:CMB_Ob0_h2_2} simultaneously, we find
+Using this assumption and solving \eqref{eq:R_by_lA}--\eqref{eq:CMB_r_Rt_wb0}, we find